Learning Features of Network Structures Using Graphlets: Introduction

-In this paper, we address the aforementioned issues by proposing a novel network embedding methodology, {\emph{gl2vec}}, for network classification in both static and temporal directed networks. {\emph{gl2vec}} constructs vectors for \emph{feature representations} by comparing \emph{static or temporal network {graphlet} statistics in a network to random graphs generated from different null models} (subgraph ratio profile, i.e., SRP, see Section~\ref{sec:embedding}).
-Graphlets are small non-isomorphic induced subgraphs representing connected patterns in a network and their frequency can be used to assess network structures.
-For example, Figure~\ref{fig:motifs} shows triads (Left), and all possible $2$-node and $3$-node, $3$-edge, $\delta$-temporal graphlets (Right).
-These will be described in detail in Section~\ref{sec:formulation}.
-We show that the ratios of occurrences of graphlets in a network to their occurrences in random graphs (SRPs) can be used as a fixed length feature representation to classify and compare networks of varying sizes and periods of time with high accuracy.
-We apply various well-known machine learning models along with our graph feature representation for network classifications, and make a comparison with state-of-the-art methods, such as different graph kernels \cite{shervashidze2011weisfeiler}, \emph{node2vec} \cite{grover2016node2vec}, \emph{struc2vec} \cite{ribeiro17}, \emph{sub2vec} \cite{adhikari2018sub2vec}, \emph{graph2vec} \cite{narayanan2017graph2vec}, for network classification.
-We argue that {\emph{gl2vec}} provides additional network features that are not captured by state-of-the-art methods, which can significantly improve classification accuracy.
+We propose a novel network embedding methodology, {\emph{gl2vec}}, to address the aforementioned issues with current state-of-the-art techniques.
+To capture network structure, \emph{gl2vec} constructs vectors for \emph{feature representations} by comparing \emph{static or temporal network {graphlet} statistics in a network to random graphs generated from different null models} (known as subgraph ratio profile, i.e., SRP, see Section~\ref{sec:embedding}).
+Null models are used to generate random graphs with specific structural features to determine the significance of graphlet frequency with a specific graph (See Section~\ref{sec:embedding}).
+We show how the ratios of occurrences of graphlets in a network to their occurrences in random graphs (SRPs) can be used as a fixed length feature representation to classify and compare networks of varying sizes and periods of time with improved accuracy.